 AIE will build upon the stakeholder and community engagement phase undertaken during project development including multiple group or one on one briefings.
-A project website (www.ausindenergy.com) has been developed and provides comprehensive, clear, and accessible information that is updated on a regular basis.
+A Project website (www.ausindenergy.com) has been developed and provides comprehensive, clear, and accessible information that is updated on a regular basis.

-As well as the local Port Kembla and broader community of the Wollongong region, extensive engagement was also undertaken with a range of other interested key stakeholders, such as local commerce organisations, the Port Authority of NSW and local and state government.
+As well as the local Port Kembla and broader community of the Wollongong region, extensive engagement was also undertaken with a range of other interested key stakeholders, such as local commerce organisations, the PANSW and local and state government.

-Consultation with key stakeholders and the wider community on the Project will continue throughout Stage 2A and subsequent construction phases.
+Consultation with key stakeholders and the wider community on the Project will continue throughout Stage 2A and Stage 2B and subsequent construction phases.
 These measures will ensure the stakeholders, including the wider community, remain informed of the project's progress.

-Key methods of engagement are provided in the Stage 2A EMS.
+Key methods of engagement are provided in the Stage 2A and Stage 2B EMS.